Academic Calendar 2024-2025

 Course Learning Outcomes:

-5. Situate approaches to contemporay policy advocacy within broader political and historical frameworks; and
+5. Situate approaches to contemporary policy advocacy within broader political and historical frameworks.

 6. Apply inquiry skills in exploring the existing body of historical and sociological research in policy advocacy and use academic and other genres of writing to develop and communicate new ideas to relevant audiences.